-The Berkeley Technology Law Journal is a student-run publication of the UC Berkeley School of Law (Boalt Hall) focused on intellectual property, high-tech, and biotech.
+The Berkeley Technology Law Journal is a student-run publication of University of California, Berkeley School of Law focused on intellectual property, high-technology, and biotechnology.
 It is published four times a year.
 BTLJ strives to keep judges, policymakers, practitioners, and the academic community abreast of this dynamic field.

 Current Issue: Volume 34, Issue 1 (2019)

 Rethinking Explainable Machines: The GDPR’s “Right to Explanation” Debate and the Rise of Algorithmic Audits in Enterprise